Mangrove (film): Plot

 Frank Crichlow is a Trinidadian immigrant opening a new restaurant, the Mangrove, in Notting Hill in the late 1960s.
-Notting Hill was then a Caribbean immigrant neighborhood.
+Notting Hill was then a Caribbean immigrant neighbourhood.
 On opening night Constable Frank Pulley looks on and comments to a fellow constable that Black people must be kept in their place.

-After the restaurant closes for the night Pulley aggressively confronts Crichlow and accuses Crichlow of running an establishment frequented by drug dealers, gamblers, and prostitutes.
+After the restaurant closes for the night, Pulley aggressively confronts Crichlow and accuses him of running an establishment frequented by drug dealers, gamblers, and prostitutes.
 Thereafter, Pulley conducts a series of violent raids on the Mangrove, driving Crichlow to financial distress.

-The neighborhood rallies in support of the Mangrove and a march is organized to protest police conduct.
-The police surround the protestors and provoke violence.
+The neighbourhood rallies in support of the Mangrove and a march is organised to protest police conduct.
+The police surround the protesters and provoke violence.
 A number of protesters are immediately brought up on minor charges including Frank Crichlow, British-born activist Barbara Beese, Trinidadian Black Panther leader Altheia Jones-LeCointe, Trinidadian activist Darcus Howe, Rhodan Gordon, Anthony Carlisle Innis, Rothwell Kentish, Rupert Boyce, and Godfrey Millett.
 A year later those protesters – the Mangrove Nine – are charged with the serious crimes of riot and affray.

 At their 1970 trial the Mangrove Nine make race an issue, asking for an all Black jury.
 The presiding judge, Judge Edward Clarke, declines the request and refuses to give justification.
-The defendants use their right to challenge white jury members several times, and the prosecutors challenge black jury members.
+The defendants use their right to challenge White jury members several times, and the prosecutors challenge black jury members.
 As witnesses give their testimony, Judge Clarke plainly gives preferential treatment to the prosecution.
 Jones-LeCointe and Howe, representing themselves, point out fabrications in Pulley's testimony and flaws in the medical examiner's testimony.
-Pulley attempts to feed answers to policeman Royce while he is on the stand, resulting in Pulley's expulsion from the courtroom until his fellow policemen have given their testimony.
+Pulley attempts to feed answers to policeman Royce while he is in the witness-box, resulting in Pulley's expulsion from the courtroom until his fellow policemen have given their testimony.
 Barbara Beese then interrupts a witness policeman's gleaming introduction by chanting "the officer has nothing to do with the case" and is soon joined by the other defendants and observers.
 Judge Clarke reprimands the defendants and observers for disrupting the proceedings and launches an adjournment so emotions can settle.
 Crichlow and Howe are roughly dragged out of the court box by court officers and thrown into solitary basement cells for disruption.
 Upon pushback from defending counsels Ian Macdonald and Mr. Croft, Judge Clarke replaces all court officers.

 Crichlow is advised by his counsel, Mr. Croft, to plead guilty and abandon his fellow defendants to their own sentences.
 Crichlow pleads innocent after Jones-LeCointe objects and reveals she is pregnant.
 The jury acquits Crichlow, Howe, and three other defendants.
 The judge, commenting that there was evidence of racism on both sides, gives lenient sentences to the four who were convicted.